fer77/OSSU-CS-Curriculum/learn-prolog-now/prolog-notes.md

 ```

 Prolog won't get confused about a knowledge base containing the two different love predicates, for it regards the `love/2` predicate and the `love/3` predicate as distinct.

+# Chapter 2
+# Unification and Proof Search

+## 2.1 Unification

+Two terms _unify_ if they are the same term or if they contain variables that can be _uniformly_ instantiated with terms in such a way that the resulting terms are equal.

+This means, for example, that the terms `mia` and `mia` _unify_, because they are the same atom.
+Similarly, the terms `42` and `42` _unify_, because they are the same number, the terms `X` and `X` _unify_, because they are the same variable, and the terms `woman(mia)` and `woman(mia)` _unify_, because they are the same complex term.
+The terms `woman(mia)` and `woman(vincent)` , however, do not _unify_, as they are not the same (and neither of them contains a variable that could be instantiated to make them the same).

+The terms `mia` and `X` ?
+They are not the same.
+However, the variable `X` can be instantiated to `mia` which makes them equal.

+ This tells us not only which terms Prolog will unify, but also what it will do to the variables to achieve this.

+1. If term1 and term2 are constants, then term1 and term2 unify if and only if they are the same atom, or the same number.
+2. If term1 is a variable and term2 is any type of term, then term1 and term2 unify, and term1 is instantiated to term2 .
+Similarly, if term2 is a variable and term1 is any type of term, then term1 and term2 unify, and term2 is instantiated to term1 .
+(So if they are both variables, they’re both instantiated to each other, and we say that they share values.)
+3. If term1 and term2 are complex terms, then they unify if and only if:

+    a.
+They have the same functor and arity, and

+    b. all their corresponding arguments unify, and

+    c. the variable instantiations are compatible.
+(For example, it is not possible to instantiate variable X to mia when unifying one pair of arguments, and to instantiate X to vincent when unifying another pair of arguments .)

+4. Two terms unify if and only if it follows from the previous three clauses that they unify.

+### Examples
+___

+The `=/2` predicate tests whether its two arguments unify.

+### The occurs check
+___

+Prolog comes with a built-in predicate that carries out standard unification (that is, unification with the occurs check).
+The predicate is

+`unify_with_occurs_check/2.` So if we posed the query `?-unify_with_occurs_check(father(X),X).` we would get _no_.